Haumanu

 We aim to make these sessions as accessible as possible.

-You’ll be invited to share access needs in the registration form.
+You’ll be invited to share access needs in the registration form, and we welcome kōrero in advance to support your participation.

-Read more about our approach to equity & reciprocity here.
+Read more about our approach to equity and accessibility here.

 Shruthi Vijayakumar